OctaG/NumericalMethods/README.md

 **Aditional input:**

 - The order of the polynomial $degree$
-- *Power Series Method and Lagrange*: The user will be asked for the point from which they want to start the evaluation.
+- *Power Series Method and Lagrange*: Also ask for the point from which they want to start the evaluation.
 - The value of $x$ that they want to calculate

 **Output:**

+- *Power Series Method* :  The coefficients of the polynomial, from $A_0$ to $A_n$ and the evaluation of the points that the user would have calculated.
+- *Lagrange* : Lagrange coefficients and the evaluation of the points that the user would have calculated.
 - *Newton Divided Differences* : All the coefficients of the possible polynomials and the evaluation of the points that the user would have calculated.

 \newpage